jlynn81/EmeraldHeartLighthouseCollection/README.md

 1. open phpMyAdmin and log in (This can be utilized from the MAMP Welcome Screen) click on import
 	a.
 File to import
-	b. click on browse (Find the Final Database File within the handoff packet located in the file named Final)
+	b. click on browse (Find the Final Database File within the hand off packet located in the file named Final)
 	c. click ok
 	d.
 Partial Import: leave as is
 	e.
 Format: leave as SQL